xwiki-contrib/cristal/api/etc/cristal-api.api.md

     setDefaultLevel(level: string): void;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "DefaultPageData" is marked as @public, but its signature references "PageData" which is marked as @beta
-//
 // @public (undocumented)
 export class DefaultPageData implements PageData {
     constructor(id?: string, name?: string, source?: string, syntax?: string);